darlenewagner/SNP_Wrap_Python/README.md

 # SNP_Wrap_Python
 Facilitates post-processing of SNP pipeline outputs

 The best-developed script in this package is intersectTwo_colTabSNPs.py, which reads five-column or six-column summaries of vcf files.
+The option, '--outputType T' produces a five-column .tsv as output while the option '--union' computes union of SNPs positions instead of intersection.

 For example: